shakna-israel/cnoevil/README.md

 CNoEvil is contained into a single C header file, [evil.h](evil.h).
 Drop that file somewhere in your include path.

+You will need a C compiler capable of the C11 standard, and some optional features may require a GNU compiler.

 Define which modules you want to use, or not use, and then include it.

 ```